Free VIN Decoder: Get Vehicle Specifications by VIN Number Lookup

 The World Manufacturer Identifier (WMI)

-The first three characters of the VIN represent the WMI.
+The first three characters of the VIN number represent the WMI.
 They uniquely identify the Country of origin, vehicle manufacturer, and vehicle type.

 For example, cars with VINs beginning with 1, 4, and 5 are manufactured in the United States.
 If you find the WMI to be “1G2”, 1G represents General Motors in the United States, and 1G2 stands for Pontiac passenger cars.